CristoferBatschauer/office2text/README.md

-# Simple class to extract offic docs to text
+# Simple class to extract office docs to text